PracHub

 • photos (photo_id PK, user_id, created_at TIMESTAMP)

-• new_users : users created on that report date
+• new_users : users who signed up on the report date

 • new_users_change_vs_7d_ago : new_users(today) − new_users(today − 7 days)